First time user connection on BibliMags service?

 4What are the benefits of being part of the BibliMags service for publishers?

 BibliMags is a collaborative project of a non-profit organization, which means that business parameters are defined with all stakeholders, including publishers, in a win-win state of mind.
 We define opportunities and commissions with you!
 In addition, publishers benefit from the privileged position of BibliMags / Bibliopresto.ca towards more than 1000 public libraries in Canada, and can expect a wide diffusion and use of its magazines.
 Publishers can rely on Bibliopresto.ca's unique strength and experience.
-For example, in the digital book, Bibliopresto.ca operates a service to which over 80% of public libraries in Quebec and New Brunswick subscribe with more than 500,000 users and $ 9M in revenue.
-Ambitions are similar for digital magazines.
+For example, in the digital book, Bibliopresto.ca operates a service to which over 90% of public libraries in Quebec and New Brunswick subscribe with more than 850,000 users.
+Ambitions are similar for digital magazines and newspapers.

 5How do publishers control their digital content?
 Is it secure?